wqking/eventpp/readme.md

 # eventpp -- C++ library for event dispatcher and callback list

-eventpp is a C++ library that provides tools that allow your application components to communicate with each other by dispatching events and listening to them.
+eventpp is a C++ event library that provides tools that allow your application components to communicate with each other by dispatching events and listening to them.
 With eventpp you can implement signal/slot mechanism, or observer pattern, very easily.

 ## Facts and features

+- **Powerful**
-- Supports both synchronous event dispatching (EventDispatcher) and asynchronous event queue (EventQueue).
+  - Supports both synchronous event dispatching and asynchronous event queue.
-- Supports nested event.
-A listener can safely dispatch event, append/prepend/insert/remove other listeners, during capturing an event.
   - Configurable and extensible with policies and mixins.
   - Supports event filter via mixins.
+- **Robust**
+  - Supports nested event.
+During handling an event a listener can safely dispatch event, append/prepend/insert/remove other listeners.
-- Supports multiple threading.
+  - Thread safety.
+Supports multiple threading.
+  - Exception safety.
+Most operations guarantee strong exception safety.
+  - Well tested.
+Backed by unit tests.
+- **Fast**
+  - The EventQueue can process 10M events in 1 second (10K events per millisecond).
+  - The CallbackList can invoke 100M callbacks in 1 second (100K callbacks per millisecond).
+- **Flexible and easy to use**
-- Template based, less runtime overhead, unlimited possibilities.
-The event and callback can be almost any C++ types that satisfy minimum requirements.
+  - The listeners and events can be any type, no need to inherit from any base class.
-- Backed by unit tests.
-- Written in portable and standard C++.
-(I'm not a C++ standard expert so if you find any non-standard code or undefined behavior please let me know.)
+  - Header only, no source file, no need to build.
+No dependencies on other libraries.
   - Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
-- Doesn't depend on any other libraries.
-- Header only, no source file, no need to build.
+  - Written in portable and standard C++, no hacks or quirks.

 ## License